 Therefore, perfectionists waste too much time while trying to keep the yield curve in a perfect state.
 This time would be better spent to practice trading and train their discipline.

-By the way, perfectionists are more inclined to violate trading discipline than other types of people, if for no other reason that the latter is usually different to how the yield curve of their accounts looks like.
+By the way, perfectionists are more inclined to violate trading discipline than other types of people, if for no other reason than the latter is usually different from how the yield curve of their accounts looks like.

-Hence came a ready-made solution for the problem of the «perfect yield curve» – just bail on it!
-Don’t look at it, don’t feast your eyes with it and don’t pay a particular attention to it.
+Hence came a ready-made solution for the problem of the "perfect yield curve" – just bail on it!
+Don’t look at it, don’t feast your eyes on it, and don’t pay particular attention to it.
 This will help you to get rid of a sense of discomfort and a desire to remedy the situation as soon as possible.

 Beauty on a chart

 It is a very common practice which can be clearly seen from the sidelines but cannot be noticed with ourselves.

 We all use MetaTrader 4 terminal which is still very popular despite its some "boneheadness".

 A great many custom resources largely contributes to its popularity.
 They include templates, scripts, expert advisors and also rather popular indicators.